ixa-ehu/antidote-casimedicos/README.md

 students by means of a multiple-choice questionnaire sometimes contextualized by a short clinical case.

 CasiMedicos Project MIR 2.0's objective is to generate a resource that helps future medical doctors to study towards the MIR examinations.
-Thus, the original commented MIR exams, including the explanations, are published in the
+Thus, the original commented MIR exams (published every year by the Spanish Ministry of Health), including the explanations, are released in the
 [CasiMedicos Project MIR 2.0 website](https://www.casimedicos.com/mir-2-0/).

-Based on the original CasiMedicos data, we have generated three different variants of the Antidote CasiMedicos datasets.
+Based on the original CasiMedicos data, we have generated three different variants of the Antidote CasiMedicos datasets:

-+ casimedicos-raw
-+ casimedicos-exp
-+ casimedicos-arg

-These datasets have been developed within the [ANTIDOTE CHIST-ERA project](https://univ-cotedazur.eu/antidote).
++ casimedicos-raw: the clean plain text documents including the original MIR exam and the explanations written by Spanish medical doctors.
++ casimedicos-exp: manual annotation explanation spans, linking the parts in the explanation to the possible answers they refer to.
++ casimedicos-arg: manual annotation of argumentative structures, including argument components and relations, discourse markers, medical treatments and diagnosis.

 ## casimedicos-raw
 After crawling, cleaning, and organizing the data, we obtained 1,561 com-